Home Travel TipsLufthansa Business Class (Ultimate 2026 Guide)

 Here’s what you’ll find on each aircraft type.

-- 747-8: Business class is on both the main deck and upper deck.
+• 747-8: Business class is on both the main deck and upper deck.
 Main deck seats sit between the first two doors in a 2-2-2 layout.
 The upper deck uses a 2-2 configuration.
 Window rows on the upper deck are positioned lower than on the main deck.
-These planes are getting Allegris retrofits starting late 2025.
+These planes are now being retrofitted with Allegris, starting with the lower deck.

 Lufthansa Business Class In-Flight Experience